MicrosoftDocs/well-architected/well-architected/services/networking/azure-application-gateway.md

 -->

 > [!div class="checklist"]
-> - SNAT port limitations<br>SNAT port limitations are important for backend connections on the Application Gateway.
+> - SNAT port limitations are important for backend connections on the Application Gateway.
 There are separate factors that affect how Application Gateway reaches the SNAT port limit.
 For example, if the backend is a public IP address, it will require its own SNAT port.
 In order to avoid SNAT port limitations, you can increase the number of instances per Application Gateway, scale out the backends to have more IP addresses, or move your backends into the same virtual network and use private IP addresses for the backends.
-> - Requests per second (RPS)<br>Requests per second (RPS) on the Application Gateway will be affected if the SNAT port limit is reached.
+> - Requests per second (RPS) on the Application Gateway will be affected if the SNAT port limit is reached.
 For example, if an Application Gateway reaches the SNAT port limit, then it won't be able to open a new connection to the backend, and the request will fail.

 ### Recommendations